-A shortfall which cannot be classified as either critical or major and, which can be addressed by further development by the establishment.
+A shortfall which cannot be classified as either critical or major, but which indicates a departure from expected standards.

-This category of shortfall requires the development of a corrective action plan, the results of which will usually be assessed by the HTA either by desk based review or at the time of the next inspection.
+This category of shortfall requires the development of a corrective action plan, the results of which will usually be assessed by the HTA either by desk based or site visit.